Getting started and logging in

 How to make the most of Arbor

 Take a look at our resources for tips and tricks for using Arbor:

 How you can get further help

-Take a look at this section of the Help Centre for how to get started, including what to do if Arbor isn’t working: Using Arbor, the Help Centre and the Community
+Take a look at this section of the Help Centre for how to get started, including what to do if Arbor isn’t working, and how to get in touch if you need further help: Using Arbor, the Help Centre and the Community

 Where can I give feedback?

 The Arbor Roadmap shows you what we’re working on now, what’s coming up next, and those shiny new features and enhancements we’re looking to release a bit further down the road.
 If you have feedback you can see how to submit this here: Our Product Roadmap and how to submit feedback